evanlong/etching/EtchingStepByStep.md

 Tracing starts from the top of the image and works its way from left-to-right.
 The best initial position corresponds to the left most pixel in the first row of black pixels and its position relative to the rest of the image.
 The following samples illustrate the best initial position with a yellow square: <p class="position-images">![Left](Schematics/Images/Position1.png) ![Right](Schematics/Images/Position2.png) ![Center](Schematics/Images/Position3.png)</p>

-This project does not provide a filter for converting any arbitrary image into something can be drawn on the Etch-a-Sketch.
-There are a couple of scripts that will help process images into a more drawable form but hand editing may still be required.
+This project does not provide filters for converting any arbitrary image into something that can be drawn on the Etch-a-Sketch.
+There are a couple of scripts that will help process images into a more drawable form but images may require some editing by hand:

 The first script is `ImageScripts/Darken.py` and can be used like this: